AdobeDocs/experience-platform.en/help/query-service/data-distiller-audiences/overview.md

 ---
 title: Build Audiences using SQL
 description: Learn how to use the SQL audience extension in Adobe Experience Platform's Data Distiller to create, manage, and publish audiences using SQL commands.
-This guide covers the entire audience lifecycle from creation, profile additions and deletions, to targeting file-based destinations with data-driven audience definitions.
+This guide covers all aspects of the audience lifecycle, including creation, updating and deleting profiles, and using data-driven audience definitions to target file-based destinations.
 ---
 # Build Audiences using SQL